 95 in less than 8 hours.
 Eight over-night hours, mind you.

-What’s even more “mad” is that I don’t even read most of these emails — I just delete them straight away.
-They are lists that I’ve signed up for over the years and are no longer relevant to me (if they ever were).
+What’s even more “nuts” is that I don’t even read most of these emails — I just delete them straight away.
+They are lists that I had signed up for years ago, and are simply no longer relevant to me (if they ever were).

 How many emails do you get a day that you don’t even read?